We strive to promote teaching excellence at Johns Hopkins Carey Business School by working closely with faculty to support student learning.

 Instructional teaching specialist

-Thorne joined Carey with expertise in instructional design and online teaching and learning.
-Prior to joining Carey, Thorne was responsible for leading diverse online learning projects, including implementing and managing a college-wide quality assurance initiative for online and blended learning courses, providing instructional design support, and facilitating and developing faculty development offerings for online course design and facilitation.
-Thorne earned an MA in instructional systems development from University of Maryland, Baltimore County, an MA in government from Lehigh University, and a BA in communications from Howard University.
-Thorne is currently pursuing a PhD in instructional design for online learning at Capella University.
+Dionne Thorne joined Carey with expertise in instructional design and online teaching.
+Prior to Carey, Dionne was responsible for implementing and managing a college-wide quality assurance initiative for online and blended learning courses, providing instructional design support, and facilitating and developing offering for faculty for online course design and facilitation.
+Dionne earned an MA in Instructional Systems Development from UMBC, an MA in Government from Lehigh University, and a BA in Communications from Howard University.
+She is pursuing a PhD in instructional design for online learning at Capella University.

 Catherine L. Zadoretsky